What Does Sleep Deprived Mean & How to Overcome It

-It’s common knowledge that a lack of sleep is known to cause poor moods, reduced reaction times and, of course, generally feeling tired.
+It’s common knowledge that a lack of sleep is known to cause poor moods and, of course, generally feeling tired.
 However, sleep deprivation, particularly over prolonged periods of time, can cause more serious health issues such as heart disease, diabetes and obesity.
-Beyond the self, a lack of sleep can also negatively affect your relationship.
+Beyond the self, a lack of sleep can also negatively affect your relationships.